 The acidic qualities in lemon juice will mask the natural odors ants love, which makes it hard for them to navigate their surroundings.

-Spray lemon juice on around your garden beds to throw them off track or leave cotton balls soaked in lemon juice in ant-infested spots.
+Spray lemon juice around your garden beds to throw them off track or leave cotton balls soaked in lemon juice in ant-infested spots.

 Cinnamon powder is an easy and effective way to deter the critters from coming into your garden and house.
 They despise the smell and will avoid coming near it.

 3. Peppermint Oil

 4. Borax and Sugar

 This is a highly sought-after remedy for those seeking how to kill ants in garden soil.
-Borax is safe for use in the lawn, your home, and garden but toxic to the critters.
+Borax is safe for use in the lawn, your home, and around plants but toxic to the critters.

 The sugary scent will attract them and the solution acts as a poison that they will carry back to the colony, wiping it out entirely.

 5. Boiling Water

 Boiling water will also kill the surrounding grass and plants, so try to avoid spilling the water on your crops.

 6. Diatomaceous Earth

 7. Cucumber Peels

 Another cool method to remove ants from the garden is with the use of cucumber peels.
 Ants naturally dislike the scent of cucumber.
 As a result, they will stay away from it.

 8. Baking Soda and Sugar

-The powdered sugar will lure them, while the baking soda will interfere with their digestive systems.
+The powdered sugar will lure them, while the baking soda will interfere with their digestive systems, eventually killing them.

 The pests will happily eat cornmeal, even though their bodies cannot digest it.
 They will eventually die as a result.

 10. Coffee Grounds

 Coffee grounds also act as a protective barrier for plants or flower beds, as it repels destructive crawling insects.

 11. Cream of Wheat

 Cream of wheat has a similar effect that cornmeal does.
 Their bodies cannot digest it, so it will expand in their stomachs, later killing them.

 Place small pieces of the cereal around areas they’ll likely show up to attract and kill them.

 Spray vinegar directly on the hills or areas outdoors where they hang out.
 The critters detest the smell of vinegar and will avoid anything that is sprayed with it.

 13. Cayenne Pepper